Descartes' rule of signs, Newton polygons, and polynomials over hyperfields: Polynomial algebras over hyperfields

 Up to this point, we have considered polynomials over a hyperfield $F$ as formal expressions of the form $\sum c_iT^i$ with coefficients $c_i\in F$.
 In this appendix, we explain how to make sense of such expressions as elements of a ``polynomial algebra'' over $F$, and how the definitions of roots and their multiplicities take a more conventional form in such a formulation.

-In fact, we will consider two candidates for the polynomial algebra over a hyperfield: as a hyperring with multi-valued addition and multiplication, or as an ordered blueprint.
+In fact, we will consider two candidates for the polynomial algebra over a hyperfield: as a ``additive-multiplicative hyperring'' with multi-valued multiplication and addition, or as an ordered blueprint.
 We argue that the second of these alternatives is the more natural and less pathological one.